arjunrajlaboratory/dentist2/README.md

 Expected input
 ==============
 Dentist2 expects images from a **tiled or pre-stitched rectangular scan** in a **single z-plane**.
 There should be one DAPI channel and one or more FISH channels.
 The FISH channels may be named 'YFP', 'GFP', 'CY3', 'A594', 'CY5', 'A647' '700' or 'CY7'.
-If you'd like to process other fluorescence channels, you may need to modify the map in +d2utils/readND2Channels.m.
+If you'd like to process other channels, you may need to modify the map in +d2utils/readND2Channels.m or load single-channel .tif scans as described [here](#loading-single-channel-tif-scans).

 At the moment, Dentist2 identifies nuclei based on DAPI signal and assigned RNA FISH spots to the nearest nucleus.
-In the future, we may add the option to input whole-cell segmentations and assign spots to the surrounding cell or, for IF, average fluorescence intensity per cell.
+In the future, we may add the option to input whole-cell segmentations and assign spots to the surrounding cell.

 Quick start
 ============